This course is available to Home (UK) students and International students who meet the English Language requirements.

 How do I pay for it?
 Find out more about funding options, including loans, scholarships and bursaries.
 UK students who have already taken out a tuition fee loan for undergraduate study should check their eligibility for additional funding directly with the relevant awards body.

-*The tuition fee for UK undergraduates is controlled by Government regulations.
-The fee for the academic year 2024/25 is £9,250 and is provided here as a guide.
-The fee for UK undergraduates starting in 2025/26 has not yet been set, but will be advertised here once confirmed.
+*The tuition fee for Home (UK) students taking this Integrated Foundation Year course is controlled by Government regulations.
+The fee for the Foundation Year element of the degree in 2025/26 is £5,760 and is provided here and a guide only.
+The fee for Home (UK) undergraduates starting in 2026/27 has not yet been announced, but will be advertised here once confirmed.

-Royal Holloway reserves the right to increase tuition fees annually for overseas fee-paying students.
-The increase for continuing students who start their degree in 2025/26 will be 5%.
-For further information see fees and funding and the terms and conditions.
+Royal Holloway reserves the right to increase tuition fees annually for all students.
+For further information see fees and funding.

 *** These estimated costs relate to studying this particular degree at Royal Holloway during the 2025/26 academic year and are included as a guide.
+The costs for the 2026/27 academic year have not yet been announced.
 Costs, such as accommodation, food, books and other learning materials and printing, have not been included.